artefactual/atom-docs/user-manual/add-edit-content/physical-storage.rst

    :width: 80%
    :alt: Editing a physical object type's relationships

-Click on save to save your changes.
+Click on "Save" to save your changes.

 .. _manage-storage-add-types: